-These components also take into account the guidance provided in the SWRP Guidelines, which encourage prioritization of projects based on factors such as quantifiable benefits, project location, and funding status.
-As such, the components established above were used to prioritize projects.
-The quantitative scoring methodology is detailed in Table 6-1 and discussed in further detail below.
+These components also take into account the guidance provided in the SWRP Guidelines, which encourage methodology is detailed in Table 6-1 and discussed in further detail below.

-- ✓ Plan uses appropriate quantitative methods for prioritization of projects. - ✓ Plan prioritizes projects and programs using a metric-driven approach and a geospatial analysis of multiple benefits to maximize water supply, water quality, flood management, environmental, and community benefits within the watershed.
+- Plan uses appropriate quantitative methods for prioritization of projects. - Plan prioritizes projects and programs using a metric-driven approach and a geospatial analysis of multiple benefits to maximize water supply, water quality, flood management, environmental, and community benefits within the watershed.